wannahappyaroundme/Garden_of_Eden_V3_Page/MARKETING.md

 I wanted to share a project I've been working on that I think would interest [Publication] readers.

-Eden Proejct is a desktop AI assistant that runs 100% locally - no cloud, no subscriptions, completely private.
+Eden Project is a desktop AI assistant that runs 100% locally - no cloud, no subscriptions, completely private.

 Unlike ChatGPT or Claude:
 - All AI processing happens on the user's Mac (via Ollama + qwen2.5:7b)